Pause chapter opener illustration

 Pause is an animal-tween who has rehearsed her refusals.

-The rehearsal is load-bearing.
+The rehearsal is essential.
 Pause teaches refusal craft — the Botvin Life Skills Training primitive for handling social pressure.
 The premise: when a peer offers something you don’t want — a vape, a sip, a dare, a bullying invitation, a try-this-just-oncethe refusal works best when you have practiced it before.
 Inventing a refusal in the moment, with peer attention on you, is harder than delivering a rehearsed one.
 The rehearsal is the skill.

 (Note: WellnessForge follows Botvin Life Skills Training (LST) per apps.generated.ts dnCast.intro: evidence-based, not fear-based.
 Pause does not lecture about how substances are bad.
 Pause does not moralize about peer-pressure scenarios.
 Pause teaches the craft of refusingas a skillwithout judging the kids being pressured or the kids doing the pressuring.
-The craft framing is load-bearing per LST evidence.)
+The craft framing is essential per LST evidence.)

 Pause’s specific work: short, clear, practiced refusals.
 Examples: